h5py/h5py/docs/source/guide/hl.rst

 Sparse selection
 ----------------

-Two mechanisms exist for the case of scattered and/or sparse selection, for which slab or row-based techniques may not be appropriate.
+Additional mechanisms exist for the case of scattered and/or sparse selection, for which slab or row-based techniques may not be appropriate.

 Boolean "mask" arrays can be used to specify a selection.
 The result of this operation is a 1-D array with elements arranged in the standard NumPy